1xuan/iblog/Python/2022-04-26-Unicode And Bytes.md

 This article mainly focus on encoding of Python3, invovling Python2.
 Due to encoding is a huge subject, I can't dive deeply into everything about encoding, just try around Python as possible as I can.

-(note: Defaults to Python3 unless otherwise specified, some may also work in Python2)
+(note: Default to Python3 unless otherwise specified, some may also work in Python2)

 ## Prerequisite Knowledge